-Eligibility; The College Cost Reduction and Access Act (CCRAA) states that a student whose EFC calculation does not exceed 6,206 is eligible to receive a Pell Grant.
+Eligibility; The College Cost Reduction and Access Act (CCRAA) states that a student whose SAI calculation does not exceed 6,206 the Pell eligibility limit

-Maximum Pell Grant: The maximum Pell Grant award for the 2022-2023 award year (July 1, 2022 to June 30, 2023) for Cayce/Reilly School students is \$6,895.
+Maximum Pell Grant: The maximum Pell Grant award for the 2024-2025 award year (July 1, 2024 to June 30, 2025) for Cayce/Reilly® School students is \$7,395.
 This amount is prorated for a 700-hour diploma program.
 The maximum amount can change each award year and depends on program funding.